 For many years, scientists wondered how living things “knew” how to produce all the complex materials they need to grow and survive, and how they passed their traits down to their offspring.

 Scientists eventually found the answer in the form of DNA – deoxyribonucleic acid – a molecule located in the nucleus of cells, which was passed down from parent cells to “daughter” cells.

-When DNA was damaged, or passed on incorrectly, the scientists found that cells did not work properly.
+When the DNA was damaged or passed on incorrectly, the scientists found that cells did not work properly.
 Damage to DNA would cause cells and organisms to develop incorrectly, or be so badly damaged that they simply died.

 Later experiments revealed that another type of nucleic acid – RNA, or ribonucleic acid – acted as a “messenger” that could carry copies of the instructions found in DNA.
 Ribonucleic acid was also used to pass down instructions from generation to generation by some viruses.

 By far the most important function of nucleic acids for living things is their role as carriers of information.

 Because nucleic acids can be created with four “bases,” and because “base pairing rules” allow information to be “copied” by using one strand of nucleic acids as a template to create another, these molecules are able to both contain and copy information.